pkivolowitz/CSC3510-S-2024/README.md

 to teach two highly specialized courses at Carthage: CSC4730 - Operating Systems and CSC3510 - Computer Organization.

-*They will continue doing so only as long as they enjoy it.*

-In addition to their years in academia, Professor Kivolowitz enjoyed a more than 40 year career as an entrepreneur and inventor mostly in the field of visual effects for motion pictures and television.
-They have been awarded with two Emmy Awards and an Academy Award for their work.
+In addition to their years in academia, Professor Kivolowitz enjoyed a more than 40 year career as an entrepreneur and inventor mostly in the field of digital visual effects for motion pictures and television.
+They have been awarded with two Emmy Awards and an Academy Award for their inventions.

 The digressions they will make constitute significant value.
 Professor Kivolowitz has had a passion for Computer Science for 50 years, long enough to posses **lived** experience from the late dawn / early adolescence of computing.

-*So pay some freaking attention when the old boomer rants.*
+*So pay attention and let Grandpa rant.*

 ## Course Overview and Introduction

 This course is entitled Computer Organization.
 This classically suggests we'll start with *and* and *or* logic gates and build our way up to a simple computer.
 This is fine if you are going to be an EE.
 Electrical engineering is not the focus of this Computer Science program.
 Software excellence is.
-This is also fine if you're stuck in the past.

 This course presents Computer Organization from the perspective of an astute and sagacious software developer.
 More deeply, this course is